![]() |

 Some assumptions were made:

-The categories of injuries where cycle helmets, if effective, might be beneficial was therefore based on the following diagnosis codes:
+The categories of injuries where cycle helmets, if effective, might be beneficial were therefore based on the following diagnosis codes:

 S02: Fracture of skull and facial bones;